atollFP/scaloid-converter/README.md

 1. Create a folder "sc" in the parent folder of this directory.
 2. Place the source code you want to convert inside a folder of the name of your choice (call it "x") inside "..\sc"
-3. call "sbt run x y" in this folder  where y is the folder inside "..\sc" that is the recursive copy of x with all scala files recursively converted to Scaloid.
+3. call "sbt" then "run x y" in this folder  where y is the folder inside "..\sc" that is the recursive copy of x with all scala files recursively converted to Scaloid.

 	git clone https://github.com/atollFP/scaloid-converter.git
     cd scaloid/converter
 	mkdir ../sc
 	cp -r /<YOUR_PROJECT>/ ../sc/<X>
+	sbt
-	sbt run <X> <Y>
+	> run <X> <Y>

 y is destroyed and regenerated each time.
 The sc folder is a protection against misuse because the script can be dangerous (it's recursive !)